microsoft/FluidFramework/components/experimental/multiview/container/README.md

-# Multiview
+# Multiview container

-The **Multiview** package is an example of a variety of techniques around rendering Fluid components.
+The container package is an example of how a container author might pick and choose multiple views and models and combine them in various ways.

-Although it is presented as a single package, note that each subdirectory could be packaged separately.

 ## Getting Started